mesosphere-backup/mesos-cli/README.rst

 Command Completion
 -------------------

-There is an included command completion feature.
-If you'd like to auto-complete things like task ids and remote files, you'll need to enable tab completion.
+Task IDs?
+File names?
+Complete all the things!
+Configure command completion and you'll be able to tab complete most everything.

 +++++
 BASH